alligatormon/alligator/README.md

 Puppeteer enables the collector of site load statistics.
 In [this](https://github.com/alligatormon/alligator/blob/master/doc/puppeteer.md) document is the more information about this.

 ## Threaded loop
-Puppeteer enables the thread pools with activated event loops for particular tasks.
+Threaded loop enables the thread pools with activated event loops for particular tasks.
 Here is an [explanation](https://github.com/alligatormon/alligator/blob/master/doc/threaded-loop.md).